25 Awesome Words to Use on your CV

 • including the kind of information that matches the type and level of job that you plan to apply for in such a way that recruiters find you interesting as a candidate

-• selecting where to place your emphasis: it could be knowledge and education (recent graduate, for example); it could be results; it could be intangibles such as changing organisational culture – this depends on what stage you are in life and what type of professional roles you have
+• selecting where to place your emphasis: it could be knowledge and education (ideal for a recent graduate CV, for example). it could be results; it could be intangibles such as changing organisational culture – this depends on what stage you are in life and what type of professional roles you have

 • prioritising your information so that what is most important catches attention first, so that you do not look naïve enough to focus on trivia and so that the detail is left for them to ask at your interview